Research Area: Chromatin, Epigenetics and Transcriptional Regulation during Ageing

 Research in our group largely deals with the question how chromatin plasticity is involved in transcriptional regulation.
 To this end, we would like to understand how i) chromatin modifications shape chromatin landscapes and allow more or less access of the transcription machinery, ii) changes in metabolism impact chromatin plasticity, as central metabolites, such as acetyl-CoA and S-adenosylmethionine are used for the modification of histones.
 A third, recent research direction is investigating the consequences of ageing on transcriptional and epigenetic heterogeneity and the setup of ex vivo ageing models.

 We are particularly interested in expanding our efforts in elucidating the epigenetic heterogeneity in older individuals.
-The main aim of this project would be the setup and validation of approaches allowing single-cell ChIP- and/or ATAC-sequencing.
-Subsequently, we would use the developed protocols to investigate heterogeneity in ageing mouse/human tissues.
+The main aim of this project would be the setup and validation of approaches allowing combined single-cell ATAC- and transcriptome sequencing.
+Subsequently, we would use the developed protocols to investigate the trajectory of heterogeneity development in ageing mouse/human tissues.
+One major focus would also be the question of how chromatin architecture and transcription are coordinated/coupled in the elderly.

 For our research we use baker’s yeast S. cerevisiae and primary and organoid cell culture.
 We employ a wide variety of different methodology that is dependent on the individual projects and includes state-of-the art molecular biology and biochemistry, cell culture, proteomics, metabolomics and genome engineering.
 All projects heavily rely on various next generation sequencing technologies and their bioinformatic analysis, e.g. ChIP-, RNA-, ATAC- and NET-seq.